atlassian-labs/compass-examples/snippets/scripts/jira-components-to-csv/README.md

 # Usage

 This Python script will grab all Jira components from a user-defined selection of Jira projects.
+This script will process a maximum of 1000 components.

 # Getting started